arunbezawada1996/Insurance-Fraud-Detection/README.md

 * There are approximately 7 columns containing categorical values that need to be converted to numerical values using dummy variables.
 * Additionally, in the feature engineering section, we will transform the `claim_day_of_week` column into a binary variable, indicating whether the claim was made on a weekday or not.

-Next, we will update the categorical  columns to numerical values (by Creating dummy variables)
+Next, will update the categorical  columns to numerical values (by Creating dummy variables)

 #### Descriptive Analysis for better "feature" selection